Creativity, manual dexterity and excellent networking skills are essential if you want to become a printmaker

 Speculative approaches to schools or hospitals are also worth considering.
 If your approach is part of an artists' studio group, funding might be available from your national arts council.

 It's usual for printmakers to combine two or more roles at one time, for example, paid employment with self-employment.
 Freelance work is especially common.

 Residencies and fellowships offer an alternative way for artists to earn an income.
 Both are available globally and may range from a few weeks to a year spent with an organisation.
 You'll be given free workshop space and a small bursary along with the opportunity to exhibit work.
 In return, you may be asked to lead workshops for visitors, give artist talks or donate some finished work for the organisation's exhibition collection.

-Host organisations range from schools to galleries but almost all provide an excellent way of developing new work, accessing facilities and raising your profile.
+Host organisations range from schools to galleries but almost all provide the opportunity to develop new work, access facilities and raise your profile.

-Printmakers not following the self-employment route may be employed as technicians or lecturers by established artists, or in educational institutions, particularly universities and colleges, which offer a range of art and design courses.
+There are also options to work as technicians or lecturers for established artists, or in educational institutions, particularly universities and colleges, which offer a range of art and design courses.

-Training for new graduates may include undertaking a relevant postgraduate course in printmaking or working as a studio-based technician while learning from an established printmaker.
+You'll need to take responsibility for your own professional development and look for ways to develop your skills and experience.
+This can include taking a postgraduate course in printmaking, short skills courses or working as a studio-based technician while learning from an established printmaker.